Set up your development environment

 Step 2 - Set up your PC, Mac, or Cortana device

-You can develop a Cortana skill on either a Mac or a PC running Windows 10 Anniversary Update, using your choice of development tools.
-The only requirement is that you have installed the Microsoft Bot Builder SDK.
+You can develop a Cortana skill on either a Mac or a PC running Windows 10 Anniversary Update (build 1607), using your choice of development tools.
+The only requirement is that you have installed the Microsoft Bot Framework SDK.

 The Bot Builder SDK for .NET currently supports C#.
 Visual Studio for Mac is not supported.

 For either a Mac or PC environment, install the Bot Framework Emulator to be able to view and test your bot in action before registering it and connecting it to the Cortana channel.